The key points to review in a PFMEA

 - Risk Priority Number (RPN): Calculate the RPN for each failure mode by multiplying the Severity (S), Occurrence (O), and Detection (D) ratings (RPN = S x O x D).
 Higher RPN values indicate higher risks and should be prioritized for action.

-- Recommended Actions: Prioritize which failure modes to address based on the RPN values.
-Develop recommended actions for each high-priority failure mode to reduce the risk.
+- Recommended actions: Prioritize which failure modes to address based on the RPN values.
+Develop recommended corrective actions for each high-priority failure mode to reduce malfunction risk.

 - Responsibilities: Assign responsibility for implementing the recommended actions to specific team members or departments.
 Ensure accountability.